aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-design/presentation-background/_index.md

 ### **Change Transparency of Background Image**

 You may want to adjust the transparency of a slide's background image to make the contents of the slide stand out.
-This Javascript code shows you how to change the transparency for a slide background image:
+This JavaScript code shows you how to change the transparency for a slide background image:

 ```javascript
 var transparencyValue = 30;// for example